NemySolution/Hapme/README.md

 # Hapme
 Haptics Communication System

+## To Do List
+* ~~View members in the channel in Operation page. (should auto update when a member joins)~~
+* ~~Receiver for notifications~~
+* ~~Only Commander should be able to send the commands he created (currently all members are able to send all commands)~~
+* ~~Member default commands~~
+* ~~Commander need to be able to send Commands using Myo Armband~~
+* ~~Set Vibration sequence for commands and notifications~~
+* ~~Watch App~~
+* ~~Need to make UI buttons (View Location button, Edit Operation button,'commander callsign' textview) display accordingly to the user profile (commander and members)~~
+* Commander need to be able to edit Operation details, remove members
+* Duplicate member callsign check
+- Change font color according to background for watch
+- Watch onResume needs to set vibration and replace screen
+- When end operation, need to remove all members in the operation (bug)
+- Delete command after operation ends (bug)
+- Commander need to be able to edit Operation/Command details, remove members

 ## Naming Conventions
 ###### (Do add on to it if you want to standardize something)
 * Buttons = bn_xxx (e.g bn_createMe)